-Expats moving to Cyprus will need to spend some time getting to grips with the country's property market and the options available to them.
-Choosing the right type of home in the right part of the country will directly affect the quality of an expat's experience in Cyprus.
+If you’re moving to Cyprus, you will need to spend some time getting to grips with the country’s property market and the options available to you.
+Choosing the right type of home in the right part of the country will directly affect the quality of your expat experience in Cyprus.

-The general trend in recent years has been for foreign investors and expats moving to Cyprus to buy property rather than to rent on the island.
+In recent years, the general trend has been for foreign investors and expats to move to Cyprus to buy property rather than rent on the island.
 This has influenced the property market, causing prices to soar with increased demand.

-The process of renting and buying accommodation in the 'Turkish North' and 'Greek South' of Cyprus is largely the same; with one major difference being that in the south, properties tend to be newer, fancier, more expensive and easier for foreign nationals to purchase.
+The process of renting and buying accommodation in Cyprus is largely the same, regardless of whether you are buying in the ‘Turkish North’ or the ‘Greek South.’
+The one major difference is that in the South, properties tend to be newer, fancier, pricier and easier for foreign nationals to purchase.

 Types of accommodation in Cyprus